 - Can you freeze cooked baked beans?
 Absolutely!
 Once cooled, transfer to a freezer-safe container and freeze for up to 6 months.

-Smoked Peach Pie Chipotle Baked Beans
+Peach Pie Chipotle Baked Beans Recipe

 These Smoked Peach Pie Chipotle Baked Beans bring a bold, irresistible twist to a classic side dish.
 Slow-smoked beans soak up a rich, smoky sauce that combines the natural sweetness of peach filling with the smoky heat of chipotle peppers.